anishsneh/microweaver/README.md

 6. [Git](https://en.wikipedia.org/wiki/Git)
 7. [Docker](https://www.docker.com)
 8. [Python (additional modules - pip, wheel, kubernetes)](https://www.python.org)
-It needs atleast 4 CPUs &amp; 8GB memory for development VM.
+4 CPUs &amp; 8GB memory for development VM recommended.
 > Note that we are referring local desktop/laptop as devbox &amp; kube cluster node as kubehost.
 The devbox MUST BE a Linux/Mac based machine, as of now Ansible on Windows is not supported (SELinux should be disabled on devbox).
 ##### Steps
 1. Clone [Microweaver Repository](https://github.com/anishsneh/microweaver) from GitHub: